rabbit2307/My_Projects/README.md

 -Comparison of accuracy scores.

-#### Hyperparameter Tuning
+### 6. Hyperparameter Tuning

 -Used GridSearchCV to optimize model parameters.

 -Compared best results across models.

-#### Deployment Example
+### 7. Deployment Example

 -Built a Streamlit app to predict class from user input.

 -Demonstrates real-time classification using trained model.

 ## Tools & Libraries
-Python (Pandas, NumPy, Matplotlib, Seaborn)
+-Python (Pandas, NumPy, Matplotlib, Seaborn)

-Scikit-Learn

-XGBoost

-Streamlit

-Astroquery (for related data access)

-SNooPy & Spextractor (for related SN work, not in this notebook but part of research background)
+-Scikit-Learn

+-XGBoost

+-Streamlit

 ## Results
-Best accuracy achieved: ~98.48% with Random Forest on test data.
+-Best accuracy achieved: ~98.48% with Random Forest on test data.

-Model comparison plot included.
+-Model comparison plot included.

-Streamlit app for practical use.
+-Streamlit app for practical use.

 ## How to Use
-Clone the repository.
+-Clone the repository.

-Install dependencies (requirements.txt or manual).
+-Install dependencies (requirements.txt or manual).

-Run the Jupyter notebook to see full analysis.
+-Run the Jupyter notebook to see full analysis.

-Run the Streamlit app:
+-Run the Streamlit app-

-bash
-Copy
-Edit
-streamlit run app.py
 ## Why This Matters
-This project simulates a real data-intensive astronomy workflow:
+-This project simulates a real data-intensive astronomy workflow:

-Works with large-scale survey data.
+-Works with large-scale survey data.

-Demonstrates classification essential for catalogs like SDSS, LSST.
+-Demonstrates classification essential for catalogs like SDSS, LSST.

-Shows end-to-end pipeline development from raw data to deployable app.
+-Shows end-to-end pipeline development from raw data to deployable app.

 ## Author
-[Your Name Here]

-Undergraduate student passionate about data-intensive astronomy.
+Radit Raian

 ## Acknowledgements
 Sloan Digital Sky Survey (SDSS) for the dataset.